mnahkies/spdx-dependency-track/README.md

 ## Future

 - More filtering, sorting, etc options
+- Export to CSV / spreadsheet report
 - Allow upload of a SPDX file directly rather than crawling Github
 - Allow overriding data, eg: correct a license
 - Pull in CVE alerts
 - Tidy up the API, it's a bit haphazard right now
-- Add tests, CI, etc
+- Add tests

 ## Running it